-- 4.26 The Executive Management Team will ensure that the College's policies and procedures document how the College is safe for younger students. - Policies and procedures address all Child Safe Standards. - Policies and procedures are documented and easy to understand. - Best practice models and stakeholder consultation informs the development of policies and procedures. - The EMT members champion and model compliance with policies and procedures. - Staff understand and implement policies and procedures. - 4.27 The College's child safe policies have been based on: - the Victorian Department of Education Guidance materials and website resources; - the Commission for Children and Young People (CCYP) website resources - the Victorian Registration and Qualifications Authority (VRQA) website resources; - the Victorian Department of Children, Youth and Families website resources; and - the Victorian Department of Justice and Community safety fact sheets and website information. - CECV policy and resources accessible on the CECV website. - The OIHE policies and procedures - Consideration of feedback from staff, students and their families collected through a survey conducted in June 2023.
+- 4.26 The Senior Management Team will ensure that the College's policies and procedures document how the College is safe for younger students. - Policies and procedures address all Child Safe Standards. - Policies and procedures are documented and easy to understand. - Best practice models and stakeholder consultation informs the development of policies and procedures. - The Senior Management Team members will champion and model compliance with policies and procedures. - Staff understand and implement policies and procedures. - 4.27 The College's child safe policies have been based on: - the Victorian Department of Education Guidance materials and website resources; - the Commission for Children and Young People (CCYP) website resources - the Victorian Registration and Qualifications Authority (VRQA) website resources; - the Victorian Department of Children, Youth and Families website resources; and - the Victorian Department of Justice and Community safety fact sheets and website information. - CECV policy and resources accessible on the CECV website. - The OIHE policies and procedures - Consideration of feedback from staff, students and their families collected through a survey conducted in 2023 and 2024.